Büyük Hamam: Architecture

 The bath consists of three sections: "soyunmalık", where the customers take off their clothes, "ılıklık", meaning "warm place" and "sıcaklık", meaning "hot place".
 According to Haşmet Muzaffer Gürkan, the "soyunmalık" section consists of the original remains of the Latin church.
 A large dome and central massage platform are present in the "sıcaklık" area, which is considered the main section of the bath.
 The ashlar building has one floor.
 The arch at the entry has Gothic reliefs and decorative elements as it is a remnant from the Latin church, along with the windowsills in the "soyunmalık" section.

 Current use

 The building is owned by the Evkaf Administration, a non-profit organization, specifically the "Lala Mustafa Paşa Vakfı".
-It is the only original Turkish bath active in Northern Cyprus.
-It is an important attraction for tourists, who use it to experience a traditional Turkish bath.
+It is the only original hamam active in Northern Cyprus.
+It is an important attraction for tourists, who use it to experience a traditional Islamic "Turkish" bath.
 It offers traditional methods of peeling and massage with aromatic oils and foam.
 Turkish Cypriots themselves do not show great interest in the bath.
 Some hours of the bath are reserved for locals, while some are for tourists; the hours for locals are sex-segregated as some days are reserved for women while some are reserved for men, while those for tourists are not.